LogtalkDotOrg/logtalk3/examples/NOTES.md

 	example of an implementation of the Lean Prolog API for named databases for Prolog compilers with a module system

+- `neo4j`
+	example of using the Java library to interface with Neo4j

 - `now_you_see_me`
 	example illustrating requirements dictated by inheritance semantics for the implementation of dynamic predicates